-If you are tested via one of the testing centres, you should receive your test results within 3/4 days by text message.
-The text message will also sign post you to Public Health Wales for further support and information.
+If you are tested via one of the testing centres, you will receive your test results within three to four days by text message.
+The text message will also signpost you to Public Health Wales for further support and information.
 If you are a member of the public, please do not attempt to contact the Health Board for your result as we do not hold this information.
 You can contact 119 to chase these results.

 What should I do once I receive my result?

-You must not return to work before receiving your test result.
+You must self-isolate until you receive your test result.

 POSITIVE RESULT.
 A positive result means that you had Coronavirus when the test was done.
 You and anyone you live with must keep self-isolating.
 You should self-isolate for at least 10 days.
 You may need to self-isolate for more than 10 days if you get symptoms while self-isolating or your symptoms do not go away.
 Close contacts will also be asked by a Contact Tracer to take a test as they start their self-isolation period, and to take a second test on Day 8.
 For additional information, please click here.

 NEGATIVE RESULT.
 A negative result means you did not have Coronavirus when the test was done.
 You can stop self-isolating if you feel well and as long as everyone you live with who has COVID-19 symptoms also tests negative.
 You must stay at home if someone else tests positive or has symptoms and is waiting for a test result.

-I have tested positive for COVID.
+I have tested positive for COVID-19.
 Can I have another test before I return to work?